BSc (Hons), University of Aberdeen, 1986

 From there, I took up a position as a research associate at Monash University in Melbourne, funded by the Australian Research Council.

 In 1992 I came to the University of New South Wales as an Associate Lecturer, initially on contract.
 I was granted tenure in November 1998, was promoted to Lecturer at the end of 2001 and to Senior Lecturer in 2018.
-I was the School's Director of Undergraduate Studies from July 2007 to January 2021, was elected to the University's Academic Board in 2017 and re-elected in 2021.
+I was the School's Director of Undergraduate Studies from July 2007 to January 2021, was elected to the University's Academic Board in 2017 and re-elected in 2021 and 2023.